spicata/spicata-and-11ty/notes/3 Permanent Notes/4,2a - Beta Decay (P).md

 # 4,2a - Beta Decay #Permanent
-Beta decay is another way that unstable nuclei can achieve stability[^1].
+Beta decay is another way that unstable nuclei can achieve stability ([[4,2a,a - Beta or Alpha decay]]).
 It occurs when neutrons transform into a proton (positron) and a electron (negatron)[^2], increasing stability by increasing the proton to neutron ratio.
 The electron is tiny, and so it can be ejected from the nucleus as an incredibly high speed[^3].
 This is the $\beta$ particle.

 Beta decay has higher penetration, as the smaller particle allows it to fit through more gaps in a surface than the $\alpha$ particle.
 However, it has a lower ionisation ability as it needs to not only be closer due its size[^4], but also because it has a weaker charge.[^5]